 March is great for: ardent anthropologists

 Mexico’s largest city and its capital is sprawling and chaotic, yes.
 It can be a bit overwhelming, but is wildly exciting, too.
-In March, the purple jacaranda trees are in bloom all over the city, average airfare prices are among the cheapest they’ll be all year, and the weather is just right for strolling the historic streets and marveling at the ancient architecture.
+In March, the purple jacaranda trees are in bloom all over the city, average airfare prices are among the cheapest they’ll be all year, and the weather is ideal for strolling the historic streets and marveling at the ancient architecture.

 The National Museum of Anthropology, one of a number of museums ringing Chapultepec Park, is world-renowned and offers a window into the sweep of Mexican history, from prehistoric and indigenous (Aztec, Maya, Olmec, and others) times to the present.

-Anyone interested in the city’s history should visit the Zócalo (also, Plaza de la Constitución), Mexico City’s main plaza and where the city’s cultural, religious, and social history yield story after story.
-On the north side of the plaza, you’ll notice the Catedral Metropolitana, the largest in the Americas, while the east side is home to the Palacio Nacional, one of the country’s main government buildings and where fascinating Diego Rivera murals are visible.
+Anyone interested in the city’s history should visit the Zócalo (also, Plaza de la Constitución), Mexico City’s main plaza and where the city’s cultural, religious, and social histories yield story after story.
+The plaza’s east side is home to the Palacio Nacional, one of the country’s main government buildings and where fascinating Diego Rivera murals are visible.

-Worth a day trip is Teotihuacán, a massive pre-Hispanic complex 25 miles outside of the city that was designated a UNESCO World Heritage Site in 1987.
-Built by the Aztecs, Teotihuacán reached its peak likely around 450 C.E., stretching out almost 12 square miles.
+Worth a day trip is Teotihuacán, a massive pre-Hispanic complex 25 miles outside of the city that was designated a UNESCO World Heritage site in 1987.
 Its Pyramids of the Moon and Sun are its most significant features, but the Avenue of the Dead, its ornate Temple of Quetzalcóatl (the plumed serpent god), and the structured layout of the whole complex definitely impress.
 To avoid crowds, go on a weekday and try to arrive in the morning (it opens at 9 a.m.). —AFAR Editors

 March is great for: chocoholics, beer drinkers